 Welcome to the JamWithLauren Blog

 Many of these articles are inspired by questions from our JWL students.
 If you can’t find a post that digs into the issues that are plaguing you, consider signing up for lessons with Lauren.
-When you sign up you will gain access to her amazing curriculum and she’ll be able to answer your questions during our bi-weekly LIVE Lessons.
+When you sign up you will gain access to her amazing curriculum and be able to ask Lauren questions.
 Who knows, maybe your question will inspire the next post!

 Life Lessons Learned Through [Teaching] Music